caltechlibrary/irdmtools/doi2rdm.1.md

 # DESCRIPTION

-doi2rdm is a Caltech Library centric application that takes one or more DOI, queries the CrossRef API and if that fails the DataCite API and returns a JSON document suitable for import into Invenio RDM.
+doi2rdm is a Caltech Library centric command line application that takes a DOI, queries the CrossRef API and if that fails the DataCite API before returning a JSON document suitable for import into Invenio RDM.
 The DOI can be in either their canonical form or URL form (e.g. "10.1021/acsami.7b15651" or "https://doi.org/10.1021/acsami.7b15651").

-If you pass a filename instead of a DOI then the DOI will be read from the the file expecting one DOI per line.

 # OPTIONS